Home of beautiful scenery, bitter cold winters, and the BIGGEST BANK BUSTERS.

 I have faith, I think yes!

 - Get an Airbnb.
 Even if it’s a tiny bit pricier than a hotel, which most of the time it’s not.
 It’s about the same or LESS!
 But the main reason why is you’ll get a kitchen.
 A kitchen was key to our savings.
 Food is going to be your budget killer.
 Cook your breakfasts and even your dinners.
 We ate out for lunches/snacks.
 You can still enjoy the local fare without breaking the bank.
 It’s a good compromise.
 Plus you can make your own coffee, and have snacks readily available.
 Getting all those things while your out costs way more than necessary.
-Norrebro was a great neighborhood to stay at and with the Copenhagen card, we had free transport to and from the city everyday.
+Norrebro was a great neighborhood to stay at and with the Copenhagen card, we had free transport to and from the city every day.

-- Stay a few stops outside the city like we did in Norrebro.
+- Stay a few stops outside the city as we did in Norrebro.
 The food is cheaper out that way too if you did want to eat out more often.
 Example: We found little kebab shops selling falafel pitas (YUM!) for like $2.

 One Way to Everywhere